ME AT

 28.06.2025

+Ever notice how the genuinely fascinating stuff is never in Chapter 1?
 It's like requiring someone to read the entire manual before they can play a video game.
 Technically thorough, but you've just turned play into homework.
 There's something deeply wrong with how we approach learning new things.
 We've convinced ourselves that suffering through the boring parts first is somehow noble, like educational vegetables before dessert.
 The real tragedy isn't just the boredom.
 It's all the brilliant minds who walked away before discovering what they might have loved.

 Why do we worship this idea of starting with the "basics"?
 Sure, sometimes there's genuine scaffolding.
 You need addition before tackling calculus, basic physics before quantum mechanics.
 But most of the time, this obsession with "start at the absolute beginning" just makes learning unnecessarily boring and frustrating.